Bayesian Matrix Decomposition and Applications: Variational Bayesian Inference

-We will give a motivating example to show how this mean-field approximation works in the next section.
-An extension over the mean-field variational inference approach is called the structured VI \citep{saul1996mean}, which incorporates dependencies among variables, resulting in a more accurate approximation of the posterior probability density.
-However, this comes with a trade-off, as the inclusion of these dependencies can complicate the variational optimization problem, making it harder to solve.
+We will illustrate this mean-field approach with a concrete example in the next section; see Example~\ref{example:bayes_lr_mfa}.
+An extension of mean-field variational inference is \textit{structured variational inference} or \textit{structured VI} \citep{saul1996mean}, which allows dependencies among subsets of latent variables.
+While this yields a more accurate posterior approximation, it often complicates the optimization problem, making it harder to solve analytically or computationally.